Liquidiser/replit2_QDOS_Camera/README.md

 ## Prerequisites

+For building from the source package:
-- Node.js (v14 or higher)
+- Node.js (v18 or higher)
 - Java Development Kit (JDK 11 or higher)
-- Android Studio and Android SDK
+- Android Studio with Android SDK
-- React Native CLI
+- Android device or emulator (API level 29+)

+For cloud builds (optional):
-- EAS CLI (for cloud builds)
+- EAS CLI
   - Install with: `npm install -g eas-cli`
   - Configure with EAS project ID: `12702e56-bc25-4c1d-8523-66ad33a93e77`